 I. Trial Research Project

-Each student will complete a trial research project under the guidance of a faculty advisor or advisors by the end of the 7th week of the Spring quarter of the second year.
+Each student will complete a trial research project under the guidance of a faculty advisor or advisors by the end of Spring quarter of the second year.

 - At the start of the project, each student must form a trial research committee, composed of three faculty members.
 Typically, the chair of the committee is the student's primary research advisor.
 The chair of the committee must be a faculty or emeritus faculty member in the Psychology Department.
 At least one other member of the committee must be a faculty, emeritus faculty or affiliated faculty member in the Psychology Department.
 The third member of the committee may be from outside of the Psychology Department, provided that the chair of the trial research committee gives his or her approval.

 - The student should initiate discussion of their trial research project with members of their trial research committee as soon as possible, but preferably no later than the end of the second week of Autumn quarter of their second year.
 By the end of the Autumn quarter in Year 2, the student’s trial research committee should meet to approve the student’s trial research project proposal.
 At a minimum, this meeting consists of a student presentation of the proposed work and discussion of the plan with the committee.

 - The student will submit the trial research paper prior to the end of the spring quarter of the second year and defend the trial research paper at a hearing with his or her committee prior to the end of the Spring Quarter of the second year.
 At the hearing, the committee will also assess the student’s breadth and depth of knowledge of his or her research problem.

 - Successful completion of the trial research project is a prerequisite for Ph.D. candidacy.